 I’m comfortable with how much money my partner spends.

-- True, I think – He/she has ups and downs that can mess up our budget every now and then, but overall I think my partner’s spending is okay.
+- True, I think – My partner has ups and downs that can mess up our budget every now and then, but overall I think my partner’s spending is okay.

 - False – I’d like it if my partner spent less on non-essentials.

-- True – When reviewing our finances, it’s clear he/she is responsible with money.
+- True – When reviewing our finances, it’s clear that my partner is responsible with money.

-- False – He/she is a shopaholic and spends way too much!
+- False – My partner is a shopaholic and spends way too much!

-- Not applicable – It is his/her money to spend — I stay out of it.
+- Not applicable – It is my partner’s money to spend, I stay out of it.

-Have you set financial goals for the future and are working as a team to reach them?
+Do you have financial goals for the future and work as a team to reach them?